avcton/aqsa-accounts-erp/README.md

-# Accounts Module
+# Fiscal Count
-> An accounts application built as a solution for Aqsa Traders Pvt Ltd.
+> An accounts application built in React & .NET as a solution for Aqsa Traders Pvt Ltd.

 ### Proposed Use Cases: